nanorepublica/site/about.md

 In my spare time I enjoy playing video games, board games, watching films, occasionally building bikes, and discussing the finer points of life otherwise known as a pint down the pub!

-I am also interested in graphic design, keeping up with the latest technology & open source software, photography, and robotics in particular Unmanned Aerial Vehicles (UAVs).
+I am also interested in graphic design, keeping up with the latest technology & open source software, photography, and robotics.

 I also enjoy cycling, skiing & rock climbing as well as having achieved grade 5 in the clarinet.